MapsPeople/docs/src/map/map-control/getting-marker-from-location-ios.md

 ---
-title: Getting a Marker from a Location and Vice Versa
+title: Getting a Marker from a Location for iOS
 eleventyNavigation:
+  key: map-map-control-marker-from-location-ios
+  parent: map-map-control
-  key: Getting a Marker from a Location and Vice Versa
+  title: Getting a Marker from a Location for iOS
-  parent: ios-v3-guides-map-control
   order: 220
 ---